 Los Angeles County’s fastest-growing sub-region is the northern portion of the county, including the Santa Clarita and Antelope valleys.

 A proposal for adding carpool (HOV) and truck lanes was originally suggested by the Los Angeles County Metropolitan Transportation Authority.
 Specific project alternatives, environmental and other studies to move the project forward have been proposed by Caltrans.

 The total cost of the project has yet to be determined, depending on the alternative selected.
 Estimates are in the range of $250 million, with funding coming from county, state and federal sources.
 Initial federal funding of $1.6 million was authorized for the project in the national surface transportation authorization bill (SAFETEA-LU), passed in July 2005.

-Caltrans is in the process of completing initial project scoping and preliminary environmental studies are under way.
+Phase 1 (truck lanes) is complete and Caltrans is in the process of completing initial project scoping, design and environmental studies for Phase 2 (HOV lanes).
 Status updates will be posted on the Coalition’s Web site throughout the process.
-For more information on the current status, click here.

 There are several ways you can express your support.
 You can join our coalition by making a contribution that is appropriate to your level of commitment to the project and ability to invest.
 The Coalition regularly sends members-only bulletins on the progress of the I-5 improvements and other transportation projects of interest.
 Members will also have access to special opportunities and events provided by the Coalition.
 If you are unable to join at this time, but would like to express your support and stay informed on the Coalition’s efforts, you can be added to our newsletter mailing list at no cost.